bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ## Introduction to Node and NPM

 Node.js is a runtime environment developed originally for use on backend servers.
 We will need to install it on our machines in order to complete the exercises over the next four days.
 To install Node please click here: [Download and install Node.js](https://nodejs.org/en/download/).
 Node comes shipped with "NPM".
-NPM is a package manager for javascript packages and we will be using it throughout our time at Lambda School. nYou do not need to do anything else to install NPM.
+NPM is a package manager for javascript packages and we will be using it throughout our time at Lambda School.
+Once you have installed Node.js, you do not need to do anything else to install NPM.

 ## Please open the homework folder and complete the assignment described in the README file